-This post comes out of my project work we did for online course in Technical Entrepreneurship at Stanford University through Novoed.
+Opportunity or Myth – This post comes out of my project work we did for an online course in Technical Entrepreneurship at Stanford University through Novoed.
 I was the team leader based in Harare Zimbabwe and there were 2 more team members 1 from Netherlands and 1 from Denmark.
 Our project was focused on Mobile payments.
 We concluded there is clearly an opportunity for mobile payments in Western European countries and in Africa.
 Our sample group was not that high but some general trends were visible.

-Now at the time of payment you got choice in hand set to pay for the service via any option.
+Now at the time of payment, you got choice in the handset to pay for the service via any option.
 Mobile payments generally refer to payment services operated under financial regulation and performed from or via a mobile device.
 Because of enormous growth and potential growth that mobile devices are presenting to the world; we can expect to see the mobile payments industry and startups in the space evolve to meet the growing demands of users.
 Depending on the application, you may be able to make electronic purchases at a store or online, make or receive payments to or from an individual.
 Mobile-payment apps are tied to a bank account, a debit card, a credit card, or a balance within the app.

-There is no doubt that mobile payments are becoming increasingly popular and will take over major chunk of payment pie in coming years.
+There is no doubt that mobile payments are becoming increasingly popular and will take over a major chunk of payment pie in the coming years.
 The mobile market shows no signs of slowing down, as billions of people around the world own a smartphone.

-The idea and concept is not new, however it is very promising when targeting the right niche and addressing the right issues customers are facing.
+The idea and concept are not new, however, it is very promising when targeting the right niche and addressing the right issues customers are facing.
 Merchants looking to build their brand image, increase ticket size and drive throughput can provide their customers with the possibility to tap or wave their card at a reader and speed through the payment process.
 Fees vary depending on the app, the transaction, and whether funds are moving in or out of your bank account, a debit card, or a credit card.

-We have many payment channels as on date i,e Contactless or tap payment, Text message or email money transfer, Quick response or QR payment, In-app purchase but each of them comes with its own risk and issues of making mobile payments.
+We have many payment channels as on date i.e. Contactless or tap payment, Text message or email money transfer, Quick response or QR payment, In-app purchase but each of them comes with its own risk and issues of making mobile payments.
 Be alert for fraud when making mobile payments.
 Smartphones, tablets and other mobile devices may expose you to identity fraud and fraud from malicious software.
 This software, also known as “malware”.
 Malware can access your data without your knowledge or consent.
 Financial malware specifically targets the financial sector.
 It allows hackers to capture information about your financial transactions.

 This may include your login information and account numbers.
 The introduction of mobile wallets is shaking things up for businesses, people, and credit cards.
 In 2015, $214 billion was transferred through mobile devices.
 There is definitely a lot to consider when it comes to these new changes like security.
 It is also wise to come up with better ways to protect mobile devices since so much depends on them now, but there is no denying that these changes are here to stay and will continue to evolve.